Azure/Azure-AI-Content-Safety-Private-Preview/0113 Bugbush.md

 | **BlockListIds**      | Custom list Id.                                              |        |
 | **BreakByBlocklists** | The strategy means if detection will stop on block list  when returning true. |        |

-> ### 📘NOTE: Text size, and granularity
+> ###  📘 NOTE: Text size, and granularity
+>

-> The default maximum length for text submissions is **7K characters**.
+> > The default maximum length for text submissions is **7K characters**.
 If you need to analyze longer blocks of text, you can split the input text (e.g., using punctuation or spacing) across multiple related submissions.
+>

-> Text granularity depends on the business context: what you plan to do with the scores afterward.
+> > Text granularity depends on the business context: what you plan to do with the scores afterward.
 Annotating multi-paragraphs sometimes becomes skewed by content ratios.
 Suppose one paragraph has one sentence with a low severity of harm and another with a higher severity of harm.
 In that case, that low-severity sentence may be ignored in a longer document context.

+###

 ### Step 2.
 Text API with sample Response